CodeeMs/Income-calculator/README.md

 # Income-calculator
-JS project
+JS project, created using native JS, HTML, CSS

-Created using native JS, HTML, CSS
+You can see code on master branch